 Kidney stones or renal calculi are hard deposits formed from minerals and salts in the kidneys that cause pain and complications as they move through the urinary tract.
-The different types of kidney stones include calcium stones from calcium oxalate, struvite stones that form due to urinary tract infection, uric acid stones that form when the pH is below 5.0 or with a high intake of purine foods, and cystine stones that form due to cystinuria.
+The different types of kidney stones include:

 Kidney stones cause the following symptoms: